barryclark/jekyll-now/_posts/2020-4-29-graphql-holochain.md

 hc package
 ```

+If you see the hash of the dna in your terminal, that means we have successfully compiled the dna!
-Now that we built the holochain side, let's now connect it to the Graphql!
+Now that we built the holochain side, let's now write the corresponding resolvers in Graphql!

 ### Writing your resolvers